 The following sections outline the measures associated with each priority, as well as additional landscape-scale initiatives that will contribute to nature recovery.
+46% of respondents very interested in growing fruit and vegetables.

 9.5.2 Landscape Scale Priorities and Measures